 Time on the clock read 04.00 hrs.
 Since we wanted to beat highway traffic and wished to reach Mussoorie latest by lunch so as to utilize half day, we got up.
 It was cold.
-Didn’t want to touch water but had no choice.
-Finally after a lot of laziness, we were ready.
+Didn’t want to touch the water but had no choice.
+Finally, after a lot of laziness, we were ready.
 Time read 4.50 am.
-Finally, just before leaving home, we crosschecked our items again against check list.
+Finally, just before leaving home, we crosschecked our items again against the checklist.
 Loaded all items in my WagonR, buckled the seat belt, mapped the GPS and it was time to go.
 Time read 05.00 am.

-Misty morning, beautiful Delhi roads, slow music, best company and no traffic… what else one wants while driving?
-But by the time we reached Mohan Nagar, fog started getting dense and just after crossing ghaziabad, it was a zero visibility situation.
+Misty morning, beautiful Delhi roads, slow music, the best company, and no traffic… what else one wants while driving?
+But by the time we reached Mohan Nagar, the fog started getting dense, and just after crossing Ghaziabad, it was a zero-visibility situation.
 Time read 6.15 am.
-The speedometer came down from 80 kmph to 10 kmph within 2 km distance.
+The speedometer came down from 80 kmph to 10 kmph within a 2 km distance.
 Having not much choice, I started following a swift dzire which was driving relatively slow, though faster than me.

 We reached Modinagar around 7.10 am.
 Fog was still dense, and the dzire ditched us and went into by lanes of Modinagar.
 I was looking for another vehicle whom I can use as a pilot and it was when I saw this Fortuner, it was being driven fast but with all its lights functioning, I thought its better to follow this, than stress myself amidst dense fog.
 Quickly, we zipped past Meerut and on Muzaffarnagar toll way.
 Time read 08.00 am when we took Meerut bypass.
 We had thought of taking a break at Khatauli McDonalds but couldn’t notice it in fog.
 I always believe fog and highway coupled together is more intoxicating than booze and smoke, and driving in this weather with almost zero visibility…absolutely loved it.

-Google map showed us that taking Deoband route would make us reach Mussoorie faster by around 45 mins and we blindly followed the technology.
-The moment we got down from Toll road to state highway, fog got dense and visibility reduced from ‘almost zero’ to ‘completely zero’.
+Google map showed us that taking the Deoband route would make us reach Mussoorie faster by around 45 mins and we blindly followed the technology.
+The moment we got down from Toll road to state highway, the fog got dense and visibility reduced from ‘almost zero’ to ‘completely zero’.
 Sooner we realized the Toll road was better and we could ‘see’ there.
 Defied google and took a kejri turn, back to the toll road and go via Roorkee.
-Saw an accident where a honda city crashed into the back side of same Fortuner we were following.
-This was a shocking sight which refocused me back to driving safely and slowly.
+Saw an accident where a honda city crashed into the backside of the same Fortuner we were following.
+This was a shocking sight that refocused me back to driving safely and slowly.

-We didn’t had the luxury to relax in the hotel, so just after catching our breath and a quick face wash, we left hotel to explore Mussoorie.
+We didn’t have the luxury to relax in the hotel, so just after catching our breath and a quick face wash, we left the hotel to explore Mussoorie.
 Parked our car at one of the pay n park slots, we strolled down the mall road enjoying like tourists, window shopping at every opportunity.
-Soon, we inquired about Gun Hill and decided to give rope way a skip.
+Soon, we inquired about Gun Hill and decided to give ropeway a skip.